swiftcoder2020/bsl-fingerspelling-js-game/README.md

 when my learning or memory matching opportunity has ceased.

-* As a user, I expect the game to offer the option to restart, subsequent to the current play mode that has finished to allow me to continue my learning and make progress.
+* As a user, I expect the game to offer the option to restart, subsequent to the current play mode that has finished allowing me to continue my learning and make progress.

 * As a user, I would like to access any further resources that would supplement or advance my learning, should I wish to dedicate a commitment in making a difference within a community.